Wildland-Urban Interface · Structural Defense · Patent Pending

 New construction native

-Designed to be spec'd into new build projects by the GC at the framing stage — pipe runs concealed in roof assembly, supply lines roughed in before sheathing.
-This creates a builder-channel opportunity that spray-based competitors, positioned primarily as retrofit products, are not pursuing.
+Designed to be spec'd into new build projects by the GC at the framing stage — supply lines roughed in before sheathing, delivery concealed in the roof assembly.
+This creates a builder-channel opportunity that spray-based systems, positioned primarily as retrofit products, are not pursuing.

 06